-This work belongs mainly to lattice theory but it also belongs to extremal combinatorics.
-The paper is more or less self-contained; those familiar with M.Sc. level mathematics and the concept of distributive lattices can read it easily.
+This work belongs both to extremal combinatorics and lattice theory.
+The paper is more or less self-contained; those familiar with M.Sc. level mathematics and the concept of distributive lattices should not have any difficulty in reading.

 The search for small generating sets has belonged to lattice theory for long; for example, in chronological order, see Gelfand and Ponomarev [9], Strietz [17], Zádori [19, 20], Chajda and Czédli [2], Takách [18], Kulin [13], Czédli and Oluoch [7], and Ahmed and Czédli [1].
 See also the surveying parts and the bibliographic sections in [1] and Czédli [3] for further references.
 If a large lattice L can be generated by few elements, then this lattice has many small generating sets.
 Czédli [3] and [5] have recently observed that these lattices can be used for cryptography; for a further note on this topic, see Remark 5.3.
 This fact and the results on small generating sets of lattices in the above-mentioned and some additional papers constitute the lattice theoretic motivation of the paper.